-2.15.2.4 Equity investments in subsidiaries, associates and Joint Ventures
+2.15.2.4 Equity investments in subsidiaries, associates and Joint Ventures considered to be the deemed cost.

-In accordance of Ind AS 101 (First time adoption of Ind AS), the carrying amount of these investments as per previous GAAP as on the date of transition is considered to be the deemed cost.
 Subsequently Investment in subsidiaries, associates and joint ventures are measured at cost.

+In accordance of Ind AS 101 (First time adoption of Ind AS), the carrying amount of these investments asper previous GAAP as on the date of transition is